TylerLu/Huddle/README.md

 Follow the steps below to add keyCredential to App Registrations of the Bot Web App and Metric Web App

-1. Open a App Registration
+1. Open an App Registration

    ![](Images/app-registration-manifest-1.png)